christensenacademy/christensen-academy/modules/css-layouts/challenges/box-model-challenge-4.md

 * The first paragraph box has a margin on the left that adjusts based on the width of the page
 * The three little boxes between the paragraphs have fixed widths but always stay centered on the page
 * The second paragraph has a margin on the right that is fixed in width.
-* The text on the second paragraph is aligned to the left--I'm mentioning this because it's a bit difficult to tell that from the picture.
+* The text on the second paragraph is aligned to the left
+* The paragraphs do NOT have fixed heights

 ##Gradient You Should Use

 ![This picture shows what your page should look like](https://raw.github.com/christensenacademy/christensen-academy/master/modules/css-layouts/challenges/small-gradient.png)

+##Colors
+* Brown: 9C3E00
+* Green: 2DB096

 ##Mastery
 An exact (or very, very close) replica of the page demonstrated in the video and picture above.